benmkent/SparseGridsKit.jl/docs/src/knots.md

 xlabel!("Clenshaw-Curtis Points")
 ```

+Knot functions generally default to the unit interval $[-1,1]$.
-Knot functions can be mapped to other domains.
+They can also be mapped to other domains by passing an interval as an arguement.
-Perhaps we wish to use Clenshaw-Curtis points on a parameter domain $\Gamma=[0,100]$.
+For example, if we wish to use Clenshaw-Curtis points on a parameter domain $\Gamma=[0,100]$ we can do the following.
 ```@example cc
 a = 0
 b = 100